Student Loan Calculator

 How Student Loan Repayment Plans Work

 Student loan repayment can feel overwhelming, but understanding your options is the first step toward a manageable payoff strategy.
-Federal student loans offer several repayment plans designed to fit different financial situations.
+Federal student loans offer several repayment plans fit different financial situations.

 Income-Driven Repayment (IDR) plans tie your monthly payment to your income and family size.
 These plans offer forgiveness of any remaining balance after 20 or 25 years of payments.
 The four IDR options - IBR, PAYE, REPAYE/SAVE, and ICR - each have slightly different eligibility requirements and payment calculations, but all use a percentage of your discretionary income (the difference between your adjusted gross income and 150% of the federal poverty guideline for your family size and state).